 9. Red-winged Blackbird

-The red-winged blackbird is one of the most common land birds in North America, classified under the troupial family.
+The red-winged blackbird is one of North America’s most common land birds, classified under the troupial family.

 - They were classified in this family, given their habit of gathering in large troupes.
 The oldest banded member of this species lived for a little over 15 years.